How exactly do you say spoon in Italian?

 Aiuta Lingookies con un 👍!

-Spoons you eat soup with are usually made of acciaio, steel.
+The spoons used to eat soup are usually made of acciaio, steel.

 I cucchiai d’acciaio sono molto resistenti.